Relationships

 Use Relationships to prepare for upcoming meetings:

-- Sort by "Next Meeting" - See who you're meeting with soonest
+- Sort by Next Meeting to see who you are meeting with soonest

 Data Quality

-You'll see complete information for:
+You will see the most complete information for:

 - Registered Groupthink users